mvolkmann/blog/src/ocaml.md

 Identifier names must start with a lowercase letter unless they refer to a module, constructor, or "polymorphic variant tag".
 They can contain letters, digits, and the underscore character.
+They can also end with a single quote to create pairs of names like `x` and `x'` (for x prime).
+Technically an indentfier can contain any number of single quotes and they can appear anywhere except at the beginning, but doing this is odd!

 A `let` expression binds an identifier to the value of an expression whose scope is the expression that follows.